AlbertBaby/AlbertBaby/README.md

 - 👋 Hi, I’m @AlbertBaby
-- 🎯 Done 100+ automation test cases with - Appium+selenium in Java
+- 🎯 Done 100+ automation test cases with - Appium(iOS and Android) and selenium in Java
+- 🎯 Done 30+ automation testcases with python for Android based devices
-- 👀 I’m interested in AI assisted automation
+- 👀 I’m interested in AI assisted automation.
-- 🌱 I’m currently learning Selenium with Javascript/python
+- 🌱 I’m currently learning Cypress with Javascript
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Cypress
 - 📫 How to reach me ? @mail

 <!---